zloeber/EWSModule/README.md

 Interestingly enough I'm able to load up and export functions that have these custom type accelerators in strongly typed parameters before they are ever defined.
 It seems there is something worth researching here on the inner workings of PowerShell when I get some free time.

 Anyway, if you are going through the code you can find the .NET type to accelerator name lookup in a hash called `$EWSAccels` within the base EWSModule.psm1 file.
-I've also actually written a function for expanding these kinds of accelerators in script code as well (I'm still tidying that code up but it should be released soon).

 ###Caller Preferences
 I've personally run into issues when working with larger PowerShell projects where I'm using a custom advanced function within another advanced function and it fails to adhere to the -Verbose flag I'm sending to the parent function.
 In the past I came up with all kinds of silly work arounds for this.
 Now I'm using another author's clever function, Get-CallerPreference, in every function I create.
 This should mean that if you are using this module to build larger projects you can confidently know that your preferences will be followed down the stack (unless explicitly set obviously).